SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

             ```SECRET_KEY = os.environ.get('SECRET_KEY', '')```
 18. Set 'DEBUG' to True on if in Development.
             ```DEBUG = 'DEVELOPMENT' in os.environ```
-19. Using the process described in [Local Deployment](#local-deployment), deploy to Heroku where you should see it being built.
+19. Using the process described in [Pushing to GitHub](#pushing-to-github), deploy to Heroku where you should see it being built.
 There is sometimes a small delay.

 <a></a>